Chibale Zambia: religion kupupa

 Characteristics

 Kupupa takes place at shrines of various forms, fixed or temporary.
-It takes place before and/or after the appropriation of something from the mpanga and in times of troubles.
+It occurs before and/or after the appropriation of something from the mpanga and in times of trouble.

 Kupupa can comprise invocations and the offering of a cultivated and prepared product (mainly beer and mealie meal).
 It can consist of following a certain lifestyle.
-And it can involve the singing of songs.
-It can be cursory, or it is connected to a large ritual.
-Kupupa can be on behalf of an individual, a family, a village, a clan, a group of non-relatives, or a chiefdom.
+It can involve the singing of songs.
+Kupupa can be cursory, or it can be connected to a large ritual.
+It can be performed on behalf of an individual, a family, a village, a clan, a group of non-relatives, or a chiefdom.

 Ishuko and ishamo